Seating Considerations in Pressure Injury Prevention

 Condition and function of the cushion

 Regularly inspect cushions to ensure that they retain pressure redistribution characteristics.
-Teach independent wheelchair users to inspect and maintain pressure redistribution cushions and covers according to the manufacturer’s information.
 Check and follow the manufacturer’s recommended timeframe for use before replacement, maintenance and cleaning requirements.

 Additional considerations for special populations